downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/git/git-downloaded-installer.png" alt="git downloaded installer">

-In this tutorial we install Git only for the current user.
-Just double-click the installer to start the setup.
+In this tutorial, we install Git only for the current user.
+Double-click the installer to start the setup.

 > You can install Git for your current user account or for all users on the system.
-For the last option you need to run the installer with administrative privileges.
+For the last option, you need to run the installer with administrative privileges.
 To do this on Windows, right click on the executable and select `Run as administrator`.

 On Windows 10 a pop-up window will appear: `The app you're trying to install isn't a verified app from the Store`